-A right heart catheterization is performed to determine how well the heart is pumping and to measure the pressures in the heart and lungs.
+Your doctor performs right-heart catheterization (cath) to determine how well your heart is pumping, and to measure the pressures in your heart and lungs.

-In a right heart cath, the doctor guides a special catheter (a small, hollow tube) called a pulmonary artery (PA) catheter to the right side of the heart and passes it into the pulmonary artery, the main artery carrying blood to the lungs.
-The doctor observes blood flow through the heart and measures the pressures inside the heart and in the lungs.
+In a right-heart catheterization, your doctor guides a special catheter (a small, hollow tube) called a pulmonary artery (PA) catheter to the right side of your heart.
+He or she then passes the tube into your pulmonary artery.
+This is the main artery that carries blood to your lungs.
+Your doctor observes blood flow through your heart and measures the pressures inside your heart and lungs.

-As the catheter is advanced toward the pulmonary artery, the doctor measures pressures along the way, inside the chambers on the right side of the heart—the right atrium and right ventricle.
-Indirect measurements of pressures on the left side of the heart are made, as well, by inflating a tiny balloon at the tip of the catheter once the catheter reaches the pulmonary artery.
-This pressure measurement is called the pulmonary artery occlusion pressure (PAOP), or pulmonary capillary "wedge" pressure (PCWP).
-The cardiac output—the amount of blood pumped by the heart per minute—is also determined during a right heart catheterization.
+As the catheter advances toward your pulmonary artery, your doctor measures pressures along the way, inside the chambers on the right side of your heart.
+This includes the right atrium and right ventricle.
+Indirect measurements of pressures on the left side of your heart are made, as well.
+Your doctor inflates a tiny balloon at the tip of the catheter, once it reaches your pulmonary artery.
+This pressure measurement is called the pulmonary artery occlusion pressure, or pulmonary capillary "wedge" pressure Your cardiac output—the amount of blood your heart pumps per minute—is also determined during a right-heart catheterization.

-In some cases, IV heart medications are given during the right heart cath to see how the heart responds.
-For example, if the pressure is high in the pulmonary artery, the doctor will give medications to dilate, or relax, the blood vessels in the lungs and lower the pressures.
-Several pressure measurements will be done during the procedure to assess your body's response to the medications.
+In some cases, you get intravenous (IV) heart medications during right-heart catheterization to see how your heart responds.
+For example, if the pressure in your pulmonary artery is high, your doctor will give you medications to dilate, or relax, the blood vessels in your lungs and lower the pressures.
+A health care provider will take several pressure measurements during the procedure to assess your body's response to the medications.

-If output from the heart is low and/or the pressures in the heart and lungs are too high, the PA catheter may be left in place to monitor the effects of different IV medications.
+If output from your heart is low and/or the pressures in your heart and lungs are too high, your doctor will leave the PA catheter in place to monitor the effects of different IV medications.
 You will most likely be monitored in the intensive care unit (ICU) if this is the case.
 This allows your doctors to determine the best medication plan needed to improve your heart's function.

-A right heart cath with biopsy may also be performed as part of the evaluation before a heart transplant.
-Pressures in the pulmonary (lung) circulation need to be as low as possible in order for a donor heart to work as well as possible.
+A right-heart catheterization with biopsy may also be performed as part of your evaluation before a heart transplant.
+Pressures in your pulmonary (lung) circulation need to be as low as possible in order for a donor heart to work as well as possible.
 Excessive pressures will make it difficult for the new (donor) heart to pump effectively.
-A right heart cath will help to see if pulmonary pressures can be decreased with special medications (vasodilators) to ensure successful transplantation.
+A right-heart catheterization will help to determine if pulmonary pressures can be decreased with special medications (vasodilators) to ensure successful transplantation.

-Your doctor may have other reasons to recommend a right heart cath with biopsy, particularly if you've already undergone a heart transplant in the past.
+Your doctor may have other reasons to recommend a right-heart catheterization with biopsy.
+This is especially true if you've already undergone a heart transplant in the past.

 Other, rare complications may include: